lino-framework/lino/docs/dev/rt.rst

     Note that this function either returns a string or prints to stdout and returns None, depending on the current renderer.

+.. class:: ActionRequest

+    An action request is when a given user asks to run a given action of a given actor.

+    Every Django web request is wrapped into an action request.

+    But an ActionRequest also holds extended information about the "context" (like the "renderer" being used) and provides the application with methods to communicate with the user.

+    A bare BaseRequest instance is returned as a "session" by :meth:`login <lino.site.Site.login>`.

+  .. method:: show()

+    See :meth:`BaseRequest.show`.

   .. method:: spawn(spec, **kwargs)